The Department of Urban Planning Alumni Advisory Board was formed to:

 ELLEN FORTHOFER, BUPD 2015, MUD 2016

-Ellen Forthofer is an associate city planner with the City and County of Denver Public Works.
-On the Transportation and Mobility Planning team, her efforts focus on high capacity transit corridors, including bus rapid transit projects, transit-supportive infrastructure, and neighborhood planning initiatives.
-Previously, she worked within the Public Affairs Department at Indianapolis’ transit agency (IndyGo) for two years, building public trust through strong community relations and leading multi-party partnerships like the Transit Ambassador Program and Food in Transit.
-She has held a national leadership position in the American Planning Association since 2014, serving as a regional representative, chair, and past chair of the Student Representatives Council, as well as an APA Board Director and contributor to several task forces and committees.
-Under her leadership, the Student Representatives Council adopted 2-year terms for executive committee members and supported the development and launch of two nationwide APA initiatives to benefit young professionals: the AICP Candidate Program and a new membership structure.
+Ellen held a national leadership position in the American Planning Association for six years (2014 – 2020), serving as a regional representative, chair, and past chair of the Student Representatives Council, as well as an APA Board Director and contributor to several task forces and committees.
+Under her leadership, the Student Representatives Council launched the first nationwide student design competition and supported the development and launch of two nationwide initiatives to benefit young professionals: the AICP Candidate Program and a new membership pricing structure.
+She graduated from Ball State University in 2015 with a Bachelor of Urban Planning and Development and in 2016 with a Master of Urban Design.

 DAN HAAKE, MURP 2006